1twalters01/Obsidian/Computer Science/Languages/TypeScript/1. TypeScript Core/1) Getting started/4) Additional Tooling.md

 * a tester - to test the code we write
 * a dev builder - to quickly make a dev build of our code
 *  a release builder - to ensure our code is perfect, though it takes long to do
-* a bundler - to bundle our perfected code.
+* a bundler - to bundle our code.

+Serving the http file via a server is something discussed in the Express framework section.
+That is not of scope in this chapter - this was just about basic tooling we will want.